rubymonsters/testing-for-beginners/source/05-rspec/01-basics.md

 Nice, isn't it?
 Our spec says: "A user, in the context of being born in 2000, is born in a leap year", and then "[in the same context] is at voting age".

-In short the methods `describe` and `context` are used to set up a logical structure for your tests.
+In short, the methods `describe` and `context` are used to set up a logical structure for your tests.
 There needs to be at least one top level `describe` block.
 This is the equivalent to defining a class that inherits from `Minitest::Test`.